 If the parties have agreed to mediate, please contact case manager Melissa Wai Gorin ((714) 852-5140, email@example.com) to discuss scheduling and location.
 If the parties are unsure, Mr. Knight will happily have a pre-mediation conference call with either or both sides to discuss any issues or concerns about the procedural and settlement posture of the case.
 Mr. Knight holds mediations at the offices of Judicate West unless counsel wishes to host or an outside venue is needed.

-Once a date is selected, confirmations will be sent electronically with an invoice for a flat mediation fee, which includes advance preparation, mediation, and reasonable follow-up.
+Once a date is selected, confirmations will be sent along with an invoice.
 Fees will be refunded if the mediation is canceled within the Judicate West cancellation policy.

 Although not required, the parties are highly encouraged to share briefs with each other, omitting or redacting any information the parties wish to preserve as confidential for the mediator.
 If edited or redacted briefs are not shared, the parties should ensure that all critical information bearing on the valuation of the matter is exchanged well in advance of the mediation.
 For example, if an insurance carrier is involved, counsel should ensure that the carrier has the information it needs to set an appropriate reserve level well in advance of mediation.
 This also applies to defense counsel who have obtained material information that the plaintiff does not have.
 Surprises at mediation often can result in an inability to settle due to inadequate reserves or authority, can trigger a party aborting the mediation due to surprise information and the resulting need to take discovery on it, etc.